brendanseattle/SonyRGBMod/BN-1/README.md

 ## Overview

 This RGB mod is noteworthy because it is _not_ a mux mod - meaning we are not going to be multiplexing our external RGB signal with the set's OSD RGB input.
-Instead, we can simply input our RGB singal to the Y/C jungle integrated circuit (IC301 CXA1465AS) directly.
+Instead, we can simply input our RGB signal to the Y/C jungle integrated circuit (IC301 CXA1465AS) directly.
 This is possible due to the jungle having unpopulated pins for RGB input and blanking.
 So the mod ends up being as simple as plugging your lines directly into those pins.

 ![YCJungle](https://user-images.githubusercontent.com/41927604/193158816-3feb0990-86c8-4f46-a845-07bf3442c835.jpg)